shakacode/comfortable-media-surfer/CONTRIBUTING.md

 # Contributing

-Contribute your code to ComfortableMexicanSofa in 5 easy steps:
+Contribute your code to ComfortableMediaSurfer in 5 easy steps:

 ### 1. Fork it